lfit/releng-docs/docs/best-practices.rst

 Set up Coala for a Project
 --------------------------

-In some cases we may want to setup coala for a new project that wants to start linting their project.
-We recommend using python-tox to manage a Coala setup for any projects.
+Use python-tox to manage a Coala setup for any projects that require linting.

 **Requirements**